opentok/one-to-one-sample-apps/js/README.md

 ![logo](../tokbox-logo.png)

-# OpenTok One-to-One Communication Sample App for JavaScript<br/>Version 1.3
+# OpenTok One-to-One Text Chat Sample App for JavaScript

 ## Quick start

 This section shows you how to prepare and run the sample application.
-The app is built by the [Accelerator Core JS](https://github.com/opentok/accelerator-core-js).
+The app is built by the [Accelerator Core JS](https://github.com/opentok/accelerator-core-js) and [Accelerator Text Chat JS](https://github.com/opentok/accelerator-textchat-js)

 ### Configuring the app

 Configure the sample app code.
 Then, build and run the app.

 1. Get values for **API Key**, **Session ID**, and **Token**.
-See [OpenTok One-to-One Communication Sample App home page](../README.md) for important information.

 2. In **app.js**, replace the following empty strings with the corresponding **API Key**, **Session ID**, and **Token** values: